dm-murphy/tic_tac_toe/README.md

   Show Current Player
     Return current player when called

-Game class

-  Initialize Game
-    Make new instance of board
-    Make new instance of player

-  Start Game
-    Start loop
-      Until End Game is true
-        Display Board for board instance
-        Set variable for player instance pick
-        Set variable for player instance current player Mark Position for board instance with pick and current player variables Current Player Swap for player instance

-  End Game
-    If board instance Full Check of Win Check
-      Return true

 Set variable to new instance of Game class
 With variable call Start Game method